aws-samples/foundation-model-benchmarking-tool/docs/benchmarking_on_ec2.md

     pip install -U fmbench
     ```

 1. Create local directory structure needed for `FMBench` and copy all publicly available dependencies from the AWS S3 bucket for `FMBench`.
 This is done by running the `copy_s3_content.sh` script available as part of the `FMBench` repo.
-Replace `/tmp` in the command below with a different path if you want to store the config files and the `FMBench` generated data in a different directory.
+Replace `"${1:-/tmp}"` in the command below with a different path if you want to store the config files and the `FMBench` generated data in a different directory.
+If not specified, it will default to the `\tmp` directory.

     ```{.bash}
+    TMP_DIR="${1:-/tmp}"
-    curl -s https://raw.githubusercontent.com/aws-samples/foundation-model-benchmarking-tool/main/copy_s3_content.sh | sh -s -- /tmp
+    curl -s https://raw.githubusercontent.com/aws-samples/foundation-model-benchmarking-tool/main/copy_s3_content.sh | sh -s -- "$TMP_DIR"
     ```

 1. To download the model files from HuggingFace, create a `hf_token.txt` file in the `/tmp/fmbench-read/scripts/` directory containing the Hugging Face token you would like to use.
 In the command below replace the `hf_yourtokenstring` with your Hugging Face token.